 Distance: 230 km Duration: 150 minutes

-From Edmonton to Lake louise
+Drive from Edmonton to Lake Louise

 The first 350 km of the drive from Edmonton to Lake Louise is not very exciting, but once you reach Abraham Lake, the scenery becomes much better.
 You’ll finish your drive on the southern half of the Icefields Parkway.